Staff Ann Ryba 2017-10-22T13:53:53+00:00

 Chaplain for CORE Center

 I am passionate about the importance and value of chaplaincy for persons who are dealing with issues of health and/or loss.
 The prospect of being able to provide spiritual care to persons whose hospital had no professional chaplaincy of their own (Stroger) intrigued me further.
 The patients I visit have some connection with the CORE Center - the Cook County clinic that specializes in treating people with HIV/AIDS - but while they are hospital inpatients.
 They are mostly black and mostly poor.
-Their faith background, when they have one (they often do) is usually Baptist/Pentecostal, and I am quite comfortable praying accordingly (or not), as they wish.
-Many people of course do not have a "religious" background but it is my conviction that hospitalization by definition raises issues of meaning, by thrusting one into a situation of vulnerability, dependent upon others.
+Many people do not have a "religious" background but it is my conviction that hospitalization by definition raises issues of meaning, by thrusting one into a situation of vulnerability, dependent upon others.
 Being able to be present to such persons is what my job entails, expressive of our BAH mission statement: "Advancing the well-being of individuals and communities where healthcare meets the human spirit."
 I get to see firsthand the value of reminding people that they matter, to God, to others; that they are not alone, that there is a community that cares about them and what is going on in their lives.

-I live with my wife of forty-six years, Janalee, in Evanston, where we moved in 1976, both of us having grown up in Peoria.
+I live with my wife of forty-six years, Janalee, in Evanston.
 I am also a singer/songwriter, whose songs have in some cases been recorded by others (as well as myself), such as Sandy Patti, Noel Paul Stookey, Steve Bell and others.
 We enjoy singing together, which we do with some regularity.
 We have three adult children and three grandchildren.

 B.A.: Lincoln Christian University (Lincoln, Illinois)